 View this website in Edge.

-Optimising milling conditions for key Australian wheat grades
+Optimising milling conditions for key Australian wheat grades (ended)

 International flour mills struggle to extract maximum value from wheat due to the challenges of milling wheat from different origins with vastly varying characteristics.